The Firemen's Ball: Plot

 The bumbling volunteer fire department in a small Czechoslovak town organizes a ball in the town hall, including a raffle and a beauty pageant.
 The firefighters also plan to present a small ceremonial fire axe as a birthday gift to their retired chairman, who has cancer (although they believe he does not know it himself as doctors were forbidden from revealing terminal illnesses to their patients).
-During preparations for the ball, a man sets a banner ablaze and finds himself dangling from the rafters of the town hall when his colleagues allow his ladder to fall.

-Raffle prizes start disappearing: a cake, a bottle of cognac, a head cheese, a chocolate ball.
-Josef, one of the firefighters, sees the prizes are missing, but no one admits to knowing anything about the thefts; he eventually finds out that even his wife is involved.
-During the ball, a bickering committee of firefighters looks for candidates for the beauty contest, but they have difficulty finding enough of them.
-A man buys drinks for the committee members to persuade them to include his homely daughter among the candidates.
-An amorous couple paw each other under the raffle table.

-After much trouble, seven (and eventually eight) contestants for the pageant are found.
-They are told that the winner will present the gift to the chairman after the contest, and the committee instructs them in how to pose and walk.
-However, when the contest begins, the girls flee from the hall and lock themselves in the bathroom.
-Consequently, the crowd starts dragging replacement candidates to the stage and a melee ensues.
-An old woman is crowned the winner and the audience cheers.
+During the ball, Josef, one of the firefighters, notices several raffle prizes are missing: a cake, a bottle of cognac, a head cheese, a chocolate ball.
+He learns that his wife is involved.
+A bickering committee of firefighters finds eight candidates for the beauty contest, and are bribed by one man to include his homely daughter.
+The contestants are told the winner will present the gift to the chairman.
+When the contest begins, the girls flee from the hall and lock themselves in the bathroom.
+The crowd drags replacement candidates to the stage and a melee ensues until an old woman is crowned the winner.